spencerbraun/stats_notes/CS230/Deep_Learning.md

 ##### Gradient Ascent
 * Try to explain what the model thinks a dog is.
 Without data, if you asked the model to generate a dog, what would it produce
 * If we try to use the backprop to produce the most dog image, the network will minimize the probability of not dog since we are using the softmax.
 Will end up with an image that is most not dog
-* Instead use the score presoftmax for dog, plus a regularizer to keep the pixels small and constrained.
-Then the gradient ascent $x = x+ \alpha \frac{\partial L}{\partial x}$
+* Instead use the score pre-softmax for dog, plus a regularizer to keep the pixels small and constrained, $L=s_{d o g}(x)-\lambda\|x\|_{2}^{2}$, essentially constraining x to look natural.
+Keep the weights fixed and use gradient ascent on the input image to maximize this loss.
+Then the gradient ascent $x = x+ \alpha \frac{\partial L}{\partial x}$ .
+* Repeat the process: forward propogate image x, compute L, backprop dL/dx, update x's pixels with grad ascent.
 * With better regularization, you can get closer in colors etc. Class model visualization
 * See it produces image of geese for goose.
 Confidence of model goes up for more geese in an image, but still should be able to label one goose.
 * What makes a good regularizer?
 If you have a skewed data distribution to the right, and model is focused around left.
-A large regularizer will not impact the quality of the image, while an overfitted regularizer will bind it too closely to the given data.
+An underfitted regularizer will not impact the quality of the image, while an overfitted regularizer will bind it too closely to the given data, but general idea is to push the distribution towards the data.
+* This method can be applied to any activation in the network in order to interpret what a neuron is detecting.
+Instead of loss defined by class score $L=S_{d o g}(x)-R(x)$, sub in a specific activation from somewhere in the network: $L=a_{j}^{[l]}(x)-R(x)$

 ##### Dataset Search
 * Given a filter, what examples in the dataset lead to a strongly activated feature map.